Unmasking UFOs, aliens and demonic deception

 They were not cousins or children from Jospeh’s previous marriage.
 The Greek word used in these New Testament scriptures for ‘brother’ is adelphos meaning “from womb”.
 The Greek word cousin is anepsios signifying cousin.

-So according to the New Testament in the Bible, Mary and Joseph had a large, happy family of at least seven children, maybe more if there were more than two sisters.
+So according to the New Testament in the Bible, Mary and Joseph had a large, happy family of at least seven children: Jesus, James, Joseph, Simon, Judas and at least two sisters.
+Maybe more if there were more than two sisters.

-May you and your family be happy and fulfilled as they follow the true Jesus of the Bible.
+May you and your family be happy and fulfilled as you all follow the true Jesus of the Bible.

 Carl